daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | It provide people with relax time after long exhausting working hours. |
 | **What it should be:** | It provides people with relaxing time after long exhausting working hours. |

+"It" is singular, so the verb must be "provides" with an -s.

 | | |
 |---|---|
 | **What you wrote:** | Television provide people with relax, entertaining and educational time. |
 | **What it should be:** | Television provides people with relaxing, entertaining and educational time. |

+"Television" is a singular noun, so it also takes "provides" with an -s.

 | | |
 |---|---|
 | **What you wrote:** | Excessive screen time on smartphones increase anxiety, stress, and eventually degrade their quality of sleep. |
 | **What it should be:** | Excessive screen time on smartphones increases anxiety, stress, and eventually degrades their quality of sleep. |

-### What I did wrong in the paragraph

-In the TV essay you wrote "It provide" and "Television provide", but both subjects are singular, so the verb must be "provides".
-This error appeared in Paragraph 1 and the Conclusion.
-In the smartphone essay the real subject is the whole noun phrase "Excessive screen time on smartphones" (singular idea), so the verbs must be "increases" and "degrades", not the base forms "increase" and "degrade". **Rule:** one singular subject = add **-s** to the present tense verb.
+The real subject is the whole phrase "Excessive screen time on smartphones" — a singular idea.
+Don't be misled by "smartphones" near the verb; the head noun is "time", which is singular, so both verbs need -s: "increases" and "degrades".

 ---